skypilot-org/skypilot/README.md

 ### Dump timeline

-Timeline is useful for performance analysis and debugging in Sky.
+Timeline is useful for performance analysis and debugging in SkyPilot.

 Here are the APIs: